-The first scientist to get anywhere with this problem was Johann Wolfgang Döbernier.
+The first scientist to get anywhere with this problem was Johann Wolfgang Döbereiner.
 In 1829, he noticed that the known elements mostly fitted into groups of three.
-The groups of three had similar properties, and each group of three had a light element, a heavy element and one with middleweight.
-Döbernier called his groups of three Triads (tri means three - like in triangle).
+The groups of three had similar properties, and each group of three had a light element, a heavy element and one with a middle weight.
+Döbereiner called his groups of three, triads (tri means three - as in triangle).
 For example, lithium, sodium and potassium were a triad of metals which reacted violently with water.

 The next scientist in this story was John Newlands.
-In 1865, he wrote about a Law of Octaves (oct means eight - like in octopus).
+In 1865, he wrote about a Law of Octaves (oct means eight - as in octopus).
 He took the elements known at the time and ordered them from lightest to heaviest.
 Some of the time, similar elements appeared every eighth position.
-This picture shows how that worked; the elements are sorted into order from light to heavy, and similar elements have been highlighted in bright colours.
+This picture shows how that worked - the elements are sorted into order from light to heavy, and similar elements have been highlighted in bright colours.

-First, there might be elements which exist but haven't been discovered yet.
-So leave gaps if it helps make the patterns work better.
+Firstly, he said that there might be elements which exist that haven't been discovered yet.
+So leave gaps if it helps to make the patterns work better.

-In 1913 a British chemist, Henry Moseley, realised that it would be better to use an atomic number rather than mass, so he put the final touch on the Periodic Table.
-This resolved some issues that surfaced from Mendeleev's work.
+In 1913, a British chemist, Henry Moseley, realised that it would be better to use the atomic number of an atom rather than the mass, so he put the final touches to the periodic table.
+This resolved some issues that had surfaced from Mendeleev's work.

-The Periodic Table, as we know it today, is shown below.
+The periodic table, as we know it today, is shown below.
 The different colours show elements with similar characteristics.
-They sit in columns; these are the triads of Döbernier (except the groups have more than three in them now), and repeat as Newland's octaves (for the first few rows, anyway).
-The crucial ideas to make the Periodic Table work came from Mendeleev.
+They sit in columns - these are the triads of Döbereiner (except the groups have more than three in them now), and repeat as Newlands' octaves (for the first few rows, anyway).
+The crucial ideas to make the periodic table work came from Mendeleev.

 Let's move on to some questions now.